POWER in Excel (Table of Contents)

 POWER in Excel

-I still remember the days when my maths teacher beat me almost every day for not remembering the SQUARE ROOT of numbers.
-I literally cried when maths period is on the way.
-There are many instances where I bunked the math class just to get away from those beatings from my maths teacher.
+My math teacher beat me almost daily for not remembering the SQUARE ROOT of numbers.
+I cried when the math period was on the way.
+There were many instances where I bunked the math class to escape those beatings from my math teacher.

-Ok, now I need not to remember all those SQUARE ROOTS; instead, I can rely on a beautiful function called the POWER Function.
+Now I need to remember only some of those SQUARE ROOTS; instead, I can rely on a beautiful POWER function.

-POWER function helps in raising the number to another number of times to the power.
+POWER function helps raise the number to another number of times the power.

 For example: What is the value of 5 to the square of 3?
 The answer is 5*5*5 = 125.